What is Network Spinal Analysis?

 What is SRI?
 How does it relate to Network?

-SRI stands for somato-respiratory integration.
+SRI stands for Somato-Respiratory Integration.
 “Soma” means body, and “respiratory” means breath.
-Essentially, these are breathing exercises involving the breath, body, touch, movement, and energy.
-These exercises, known as “stages,” allow you to connect with the natural rhythms of your body.
+These are breathing exercises that involve breath, body, touch, movement, and energy.
+SRI exercises, known as “stages,” allow you to connect with the natural rhythms of your body.

 Dr. Donald Epstein, the founder of Network Spinal Analysis, discovered that there are “12 stages of healing” that we go through on our journey of wellbeing.
 Each of the 12 stages has an SRI exercise associated with it.
 SRI exercises can go hand in hand with the entrainments and can be used as an additional tool to support you in your healing.
 While network chiropractors must earn their doctorate in chiropractic to practice Network and entrain, SRI is something that is supplementary to the entrainment.
 Many breakthroughs can happen with SRI.
 Your network practitioner will most likely incorporate SRI into your care.